Anthony Browne, The Retreat of Reason: Political Correctness and the Corruption of Public Debate in Modern Britain (London: Civitas, 2006)

 Instead, in my experience, most leftists blame African poverty and underdevelopment on the supposed legacy of European colonialism.
 Thus, it is argued that European nations, and indeed white people in general, are themselves to blame for the poverty of Africa.
 International aid is then reimagined as a form of recompense for past wrongs.

-Unfortunately, however, this explanation for African poverty fares little better.
+Unfortunately, however, this explanation for African poverty fares barely any better.

-For one thing, it merely begs the question why it was that Africa was colonized by Europeans rather than vice versa?
+For one thing, it merely raises the question why it was that Africa was colonized by Europeans rather than vice versa?

 In other words, far from holding Africa back, European colonizers often built what little infrastructure and successful industry sub-Saharan Africa still has, and African countries are poor despite colonialism rather than because of it.